GaloisInc/cryptol/README.md

 `.cabal-sandbox/bin/cryptol`.
 You can either use that binary directly, or use the results of `tarball` or `dist` to install Cryptol in a location of your choice.

-# Checking your Installation

-Run Cryptol, and at the prompt type:

-    Cryptol> :prove True

-If Cryptol responds

-    Q.E.D.

-then Cryptol is installed correctly.
-If it prints something like

-    *** An error occurred.
-    ***  Unable to locate executable for cvc4
-    ***  Executable specified: "cvc4"

-then make sure you've installed [CVC4](#getting-cvc4), and that the binary is on your `PATH`.

-As noted above, `make test` currently results in four failures.
-An issue has been filed on GitHub for each of them.

 # Contributing